 If you are pregnant you may feel a whole range of different emotions.
 Its best if possible, to try and talk these through with someone you trust, a family member or friend.

 If you are pregnant you have 3 options:

 - You can continue with the pregnancy and have a baby

 - You can have the baby and have it adopted

 - You can have an abortion (sometimes called a termination)

 Whatever you decide, it is your decision.

 If you are unsure as to what to do, specialist support and advice is available.
-You can talk this through with your GP (if you feel able to) or with one of our specialist staff at Sexual Health Sheffield to help you make the right choice and will provide non-judgemental support to help you make your decision.
+You can talk this through with your GP (if you feel able to) or call 0114 226 8888 to speak with one of the specialist staff at Primary Care Sheffield to help you make the right choice and who will provide non-judgemental support to help you make your decision.

 Unintended pregnancies can be prevented effectively by having a long lasting and reliable form of contraception such as the contraceptive implant, coil or injection.
-Sexual Health Sheffield can help you choose the right contraception method for you.
-Find out more about our Contraception Service.
+Find out more about different contraception choices here